Good Medicine - Medical School II

 Doctor Warren summarized what I would have called the prosecution's case by recapping the evidence and then asked if Melissa wanted to speak.
 Her attorney said she did, so she went to the podium.

-“Doctors and fellow medical students,” Melissa began, “I regret that I have to say this, but everything you have heard today was the result of bias against me by Doctor Loretta Gibbs.
-From the beginning, she acted abusively, and as you’ve heard, when I reacted with surprise to a potential diagnosis, she refused to allow me to explain myself.
-And it was just that—surprise, nothing more.
+"Doctors and fellow medical students," Melissa began, "I regret that I have to say this, but everything you have heard today was the result of bias against me by Doctor Loretta Gibbs.
+From the beginning, she acted abusively, and as you've heard, when I reacted with surprise to a potential diagnosis, she refused to allow me to explain myself.
+And it was just that — surprise, nothing more.

-“A diagnosis of GRID, or what is now being called AIDS, in McKinley, Ohio, is an extreme anomaly.
-Prior to that patient, there had been exactly one case at University Hospital.
+"A diagnosis of GRID, or what is now being called AIDS, in McKinley, Ohio, is an extreme anomaly.
+Prior to that patient, there had been exactly one case at Moore Memorial Hospital.
 One.
-This isn’t New York City, or San Francisco, or even Columbus.
-That’s why I reacted in surprise.
+This isn't New York City, or San Francisco, or even Columbus.
+That's why I reacted in surprise.
 I was never allowed to explain myself, and every time I tried, Doctor Gibbs refused to listen, and instead, gave me scut.
-The more I tried to explain, the worse it got, with her accusing me of having a bad attitude and refusing to properly train me.
-When I approached Doctor Simons, Doctor Gibbs slandered me and it was accepted as truth.
+The more I tried to explain, the worse it got, with her accusing me of having a bad attitude and her refusing to properly train me.
+When I approached Doctor Simons, Doctor Gibbs slandered me, and it was accepted as truth.

 "Fat chance of that happening," Clarissa observed quietly.